 Twenty minutes after drinking a cup of coffee, adrenaline will be released into your bloodstream which will provoke a ‘fight or flight’ response.
 Your pupils are likely to dilate slightly and you may even find yourself experiencing improved vision.

 After drinking a cup of coffee, your blood pressure will raise slightly.
 This effect will be noticed more if you are not a coffee lover.
 A single cup actually causes your heart rate to slow down, but any more than this is likely to cause your heart rate to accelerate.
 Be wary of drinking too much if you have high blood pressure or any underlying heart issues.

 If you need help with your digestion, drink a cup of coffee directly after having a meal as this will raise acid levels in your stomach.
 Try to avoid drinking it on an empty stomach though, particularly if you are prone to suffering from heartburn or any other digestive problems.
 Without food in your stomach, the acid levels can prove to be an irritant.

 Benefits of Coffee for Your Bowel and Bladder

 It shouldn’t be the case that coffee causes you to urinate any more than the equivalent amount of water.
 However, a fairly high percentage of people experience a laxative effect – some within just five minutes of drinking coffee.

-Many people find that coffee in the morning has a positive effect for them, but coffee in the evening can be extremely negative.
+Many people find that coffee in the morning has a positive effect on them.
+Unfortunately, coffee in the evening can be extremely negative.
 Drinking it too late at night delays the rise in melatonin which is the body’s chief sleep hormone.
-If you suffer from insomnia or any other type of sleep disorder, try to avoid coffee and any type of caffeine in the evening.
+If you suffer from insomnia or any other type of sleep disorder, then try to avoid coffee and any type of caffeine in the evening.